fluent/fluent-bit-docs/concepts/data-pipeline/buffer.md

 # Buffer

-Previously defined in the [Buffering](../buffering.md) concept section, the `buffer` phase in the pipeline aims to provide a unified and persistent mechanism to store your data, either using the primary in-memory model or using the filesystem based mode.
+The [`buffer`](../buffering.md) phase in the pipeline aims to provide a unified and persistent mechanism to store your data, using the primary in-memory model or the filesystem based mode.

-The `buffer` phase already contains the data in an immutable state, meaning that no other filter can be applied.
+The `buffer` phase contains the data in an immutable state, meaning that no other filter can be applied.

 ```mermaid
 graph LR